{{ summaryHeading }}

 Max volumetric speed

-A slicer cap that limits extrusion demand by slowing moves when the flow would exceed a set value.
+A slicer cap that limits extrusion demand by slowing moves when flow would exceed a set value.

 Filament feed rate